kulalia/fleamarket_sample_77a-1/README.md

 ### Association
 - has_many :items, dependent: :destroy
-- has_many :cards, dependent: :destroy
+- has_one :card, dependent: :destroy
 - has_many :delivery_addresses, dependent: :destroy
 - accepts_nested_attributes_for :delivery_addresses
 - has_many :purchase_histories, dependent: :destroy